nitinthewiz/readernautgoals/README.markdown

-# ReadernautGoals shortcode
+# ReadernautGoals shortcode plugin

 Display your [Readernaut][rn] book progress in a post or page using this shortcode system.
+To begin, first upload this plugin to WordPress and enable it.
+Once it is enabled, you can add the readernaut shortcode to any post or page on your blog.

 ### Shortcode details -
 #### Essential arguments -